nasa/oceandata-notebooks/docs/notebooks/oci/subsetting_with_harmony-py.md

 capabilities
 ```

-You can see here that this dataset be subsetted.
+You can see here under 'services' > 'capabilities' that this dataset can be subsetted.

 +++